 Falling down the plot holes: Why ‘A Quiet Place’ is a loud disappointment

-If you haven’t yet seen John Krasinski’s largely dialogue-free horror A Quiet Place, you’ve likely heard or read about it at some point in the past couple of months – since premiering at SXSW 2018, the buzz has been (unlike the film) extremely loud.
+If you haven’t yet seen John Krasinski’s largely dialogue-free horror A Quiet Place, you’ve likely heard or read about it at some point – after premiering at SXSW 2018 the buzz – unlike the film – was extremely loud.
 Heralded as an innovative blockbuster, we can’t deny the concept behind the film is unique, following a family living in post-apocalyptic New York who must live out their lives in near silence thanks to a recent infestation of lightning-fast, lethal monsters who hunt entirely based on sound.

 Along with Krasinski, screenwriters Bryan Woods & Scott Beck (Nightlight) used the nature of the film to explore their admiration for the legends of silent cinema, such as Charlie Chaplin and Buster Keaton.
 A Quiet Place has also been revered by critics for its placement of deaf character Regan (Millicent Simmonds), which many have called a “step forward” with regards to disability representation in film.